Things Not to Say to a Native Texan

 There's just one thing about Texas, though.
 One very sure way to stick out like a sore thumb.
 If you dare to utter anything similar to these 18 phrases, you might just get a look that says you're two sandwiches short of a picnic!
 Really, doesn't everybody know how it works in Texas?
 I do now, especially after having made some of these mistakes myself.

 First, I must give credit where credit is due.
 About nine months ago, according to the date on HubPages, my friend, Cheryl, and I joked about things a woman never wants to hear on a date.
 That turned into this hub: Things a Woman Never Wants to Hear on the First Few Dates.
 We said we would do more like it, but hadn't gotten around to it.
 Until the other night, that is.
-I love her like a sister and this was a fun way to spend time enjoying the company of one another.
-Now, you get to hopefully enjoy the results as well.

 In no particular order. . .